-(For more details-or pictures-see the Yamaha Instruction Guide in the back of this manual)
+(For more details-or pictures-see the Yamaha Instruction Guide online in the Forms Library)

 - 1. Once you have run power to your tech table, you will be able to plug the system into the table and not need additional extension cords.
 Simply take the following steps to set everything up. - 2.
 Place the speaker stands in the row below the SM table-if you place them about a chair away from the corner of the table(s) you won't block your own sightlines. - 3.
 Use a coin to remove the cables from the back of one speaker (re-locking the cover once you are done), and the mixer from the back of the other. - 4.
-Place speakers on stands and run /4" cable to the input slots on the mixer (top left-near power button) - 5.
-(Toland only) Temporarily extract God Mic from SM umbilical (take the mic, the stand, and the five-foot cable addition) and plug into the XLR input #1.
-(Toland only) - 6.
+Place speakers on stands and run 1/4" cable to the input slots on the mixer (top left-near power button) - 5.
+(Toland only) Temporarily relocate God Mic from SM booth and plug into the XLR input #1. - 6.
 Use the 1/8" cable provided with the iPod and plug into the L/R inputs on channels 7/8 (match the colors).